arizonaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 To conduct an online search using the Case Search Tool, the user must furnish the tool with relevant information regarding the case of interest including the last and first name/business name of the plaintiff/defendant as well as their date of birth and the court in which the case was filed/heard.
 Searches may also be conducted using the case search number of the record.
 Alternatively, interested persons may use the online resources provided by the specific court where the case was filed.
 To do so, the requestor must know the court in which the case was filed in order to know the appropriate tool to be used.

 Publicly available records are accessible from some third-party websites.
-These websites offer the benefit of not being limited by geographical record availability and can often serve as a starting point when researching specific or multiple records.
+Operating independently without ties to any state government body, these websites offer the benefit of not being limited by geographical record availability and can often serve as a starting point when researching specific or multiple records.
 To find a record using the search engines on these sites, interested parties must provide:

 • The name of someone involved, provided it is not a juvenile